philpem/NABU-Adaptor/README.md

 This repository contains my work on reverse-engineering the cable network adapter for the NABU PC.
 There's been a lot of work done on the NABU PC itself (which is very similar to the MSX), but very little it seems on the cable system.

+**Git LFS is in use for the PCB scans: you will need Git LFS configured to download them.**

+Please only download the original scans and XCF (GIMP stacked layers) file if you need them.
+The JPEGs in the main repository should be fine for most use cases.

 ## What is here